RhetTbull/osxphotos/README.md

 ### FolderInfo
-PhotosDB.folders returns a list of FolderInfo objects representing the top level folders in the library.
+PhotosDB.folder_info returns a list of FolderInfo objects representing the top level folders in the library.
 Each FolderInfo object represents a single folder in the Photos library.

 #### `uuid`
 Returns the universally unique identifier (uuid) of the folder.
 This is how Photos keeps track of individual objects within the database.